HemaDeviU/happycorn-hackathon-scalingeth/README.md

 # HappyCorn-Ecommerce Dapp for Digital Products
-**Currently, Enjoying the Arbitrum Pool Prize from the Hackathon.
+**Won the Arbitrum Pool Prize from the Hackathon.
 Help me get this project live by sponsoring our team.
 Open to grants** 🙌🏾🏆✨

 Happy Corn is an innovative e-commerce platform designed to revolutionize the way digital products are bought and sold by anyone.
 Leveraging the power of blockchain  and cryptocurrency, Happy Corn provides a secure and efficient marketplace for users to browse, purchase, and sell a wide range of digital products by small artists without a need for complex documentation or heavy hidden fees.